ekspla/D6F-PH/README.md

 Because this sensor utilizes a heater and a pair of thermopile, **it should be placed horizontally**.
 Otherwise, you may observe unacceptable offset in measured pressures.
  An offset (as a raw value; n) can be subtracted by using ```offset=n``` argument.

+## Application Example
+This differential pressure sensor can be used as an air speed sensor by using a Pitot tube.
+An [example](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/) is shown.

 ## License
 MIT license.